o3de/o3de.org/content/docs/userguide/best-practices-for-working-with-meshes-for-animations.md

   files for the &animation-editor; in &ALYlong;. '
 title: Best Practices for Working with Skinned Meshes for Animation
 ---
-# Best Practices for Working with Skinned Meshes for Animation<a name="best-practices-for-working-with-meshes-for-animations"></a>
+# Best Practices for Working with Skinned Meshes for Animation {#best-practices-for-working-with-meshes-for-animations}

 See the following guidelines when working with skinned meshes for the **Animation Editor**\.